 Gabriel Rains, a Confederate inventor of several mine primers and detonation mechanisms, felt mines had significant purpose in war as weapons and deterrents.
 He helped initiate their use by the Confederacy and lobbied for their acceptance by Confederate leadership.

 As Confederate Secretary of War, George W. Randolph made the final decision regarding the adoption of mines by the Confederate States.
 Civilized warfare at the time permitted the use of lethal weapons only when doing so provided a clear military advantage.
 Randolph thus determined that while mines could not be used simply to kill enemies, they were acceptable in defensive contexts, such as protecting Confederate rivers and ports.

 Although the Union Navy initially disdained the use of mines on moral grounds, their effectiveness eventually won out.
-As Union Admiral David Farragut wrote in a March 1964 to the Secretary of the Navy, “Torpedoes [mines] are not so agreeable when used by both sides; therefore, I have reluctantly brought myself to it.
+As Union Admiral David Farragut wrote in a March 1864 letter to the Secretary of the Navy, “Torpedoes [mines] are not so agreeable when used by both sides; therefore, I have reluctantly brought myself to it.
 I have always deemed it unworthy of a chivalrous nation, but it does not do to give your enemy such a decided superiority over you.”

 Much of the Civil War was fought in the South, forcing the Confederates to protect thousands of miles of coastline with few resources.
 Mines offered the most effective tactic: they cost little to produce, worked well as defensive weapons, and could sink or damage large, costly Union ships.

 Confederates planted mines in Southern rivers as early as July 1861 and continued to use mines defensively through the end of the war.
 Southern inventors also developed offensive mines, but these proved less successful because they had a lower chance of encountering targets.